 Stirring Dragon Games: Shutting Out The Backers?

-Over on the Unknown Realm Comments Content Page backers were seething and some even demanding updates or refunds.
+Over on the Unknown Realm Comments Content Page backers are seething and many even demanding refunds; refunds they don’t get (yet I was given one and never asked for it).
 The developers had once praised the sense of community and heralded the communication they had during the live campaign, but now they were using passive aggressive methods of communication to try and shut the more vocal backers out.

 A Vicious Circle